 - Click on a point on the screen

 - ...... enter the rest until the last station

 Although this nomenclature is somewhat archaic, since now there are macros and special applications to import data, Autocad veterans prefer to enter it this way due to acquired practice; so I ask for your tolerance, for insisting on understanding the initial concepts, then taking shortcuts.
 Also, if they knew how we learned this before web 2.0 existed, they would understand why I prefer to share it than keep it in the trunk of memories :).

 2. Enter bearings and distances from Excel.

-Previously we had seen how Enter UTM coordinates from Excel, only using the function "concatenate", because this time we will try to use that same function, with the intention that it will help us to construct the picture of directions and distances.
+Previously we had seen how Enter UTM coordinates from Excel, only using the "concatenate" function, because this time we will try to use that same function, with the intention that it will serve us to build the table of directions and distances.

 The disadvantage of entering the data on foot in the AutoCAD command bar is to make a mistake in a value, and then to be verifying if they were entered correctly.
 In this case we will see how to use Excel to enter them and then extract them to AutoCAD, without using lisp or macros.